UdHo/mapvas/README.md

 - --focus (-f) zooms and pans to show all elements on the map.

 - `--screenshot <file.png>` takes a screenshot of the map.
-If the mapvas is not already running it should probably be combined with `-f`.
+If mapvas is not already running it should probably be combined with `-f`.
+  If the path to the file is relative (or the `S` key is used) the screenshot will be saved in the working directory unless `MAPVAS_SCREENSHOT_PATH` is set.

 #### Random (for performance testing)